dreamcatcher-tech/network/Inbox/2024-01-26 1718 performance issues using memfs now.md

 Or, we could use memfs the whole way thru, and just reauth with github each time ?

 memfs alone would give us a good idea of performance troubles anyway

+A manual implementation of memfs would intercept all the write calls and cache them.
+Before adding to git, and in the background, it would write out to an isolated folder on the opfs.